johnwcowan/r7rs-work/TerminalsCowan.md

 `(term-dispose! `*t*`)`

-The terminal is shut down, and further operations on the object are an error.
+The terminal is shut down.
 This may or may not have any external effect.
-It is an error to get or set any property of a grid element or the terminal as a whole, or to take any action, after the terminal has been disposed of.
+It is an error to attempt
+to get or set properties, or to take actions, on either the characters or the terminal as a whole.

 ### Events

 Terminals can report events according to FIXME [the UI event SRFI](UiEvents.md).
 Calling `uievent-poll` will report events for terminals, possibly intermixed with other events.